flashlin/Samples/torch-qa/fine-tune/data-user/TigerBaccarat.md

 Question: What is the minimum number of cards required to play Small Tiger?
 Answer: Small Tiger is a variation of Baccarat where a minimum of 6 cards is required to play.
 This variation is played with fewer cards compared to traditional Baccarat, creating a faster-paced game with different odds and strategies.
 The reduced number of cards alters the gameplay dynamics and odds, offering players a unique and quicker Baccarat experience.

+Q: What are the conditions for winning a Dragon Bonus bet?
+A: Natural win or win by a margin of 4 points or more on the chosen side.

+Q: What is the minimum payout ratio for Dragon Bonus in Baccarat?
+A: 1 to 1

+Q: Can both the player and the banker win at the same time in Baccarat?
+A: No, only one side can win per round.

+Q: Who are the parties involved in card dealing in Baccarat?
+A: The player and the banker are the two parties.